The Checkout Field Editor provides an interface to add, edit and remove fields shown on your WooCommerce checkout page.

 To reset your fields back to the original settings:

-- Find the Checkout Fields.
+- Scroll down to Checkout Fields.

 Field display and checking values ↑ Back to top